Little Book Farmers Privacy Policy

 This information may be collected from all users of the Services.

 Information That We May Ask For.
-To use some parts of our Services we request users to provide certain information.
+To use some parts of our Services such as through our contact form, we request users to provide certain information.
 For example:

 HOW WE USE USERS’ INFORMATION